sapcc/gatekeeper-addons/doop-analyzer/README.md

   and fix violations reported for this constraint.
 - The label `severity` may contain one of the following strings to indicate the severity of the policy violation:
   `error`, `warning`, `info`, `debug`.
 The severity can be used by the UI to order violations and apply styling, e.g. different background colors.
-Constraints with `spec.enforcementAction = "dryrun"` should probably have a severity of `error`.
+Constraints with `spec.enforcementAction = "deny"` should probably have a severity of `error`.
 Violations for constraints with severity `debug` should be hidden by default and only shown when explicitly requested by the user.